Ram Pal Rajwanshi

 Ram Pal Rajwanshi (राम पाल राजवंशी) is an Indian politician and a member of the 16th Legislative Assembly in India.
 He represents the Misrikh constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.

 Early life and education

 Ram Pal Rajwanshi was born in Sitapur district.
 He attended the junior high school in Madhrehatta and is educated till eighth grade.
 Ram Pal belongs to the scheduled caste community.

 Political career

 Ram Pal Rajwanshi has been a MLA for three terms.
-He has also been Minister of State for two terms and has been the president of many community and committees.
+He has also been Minister of State for two terms and has been the president of many communities and committees.
 He represented the Misrikh constituency and is a member of the Samajwadi Party political party.